jolmg/parsby/README.md

 end
 ```

-That's the `lit` combinator mentioned before.
-It takes a string argument
-for what it `e`xpects to parse, and returns what was `a`ctually parsed if
+It takes a string argument for what it `e`xpects to parse, and returns what
-it matches the expectation.
+was `a`ctually parsed if it matches the expectation.

 The block parameter `c` is a `Parsby::Context`. `c.bio` holds a
 `Parsby::BackedIO`.
 The `parse` method of `Parsby` objects accepts ideally